James Omura: Arrest

 James Omura was arrested on July 20, 1944, for conspiracy to counsel draft evasion.
 Although a Wyoming grand jury indicted him, he was acquitted on November 1, 1944, on his first amendment right to free speech as a newspaperman.
 Judge T. Blake Kennedy confessed to defense attorney Sidney Jacobs that if the defendant had been convicted by the jury, he would have sustained it, even though he would be reversed by a higher court.

 Exile

 During World War II, Japanese community opinion sided with the critical stand the Rocky Shimpo took toward the forced resettlement and the drafting of Nisei soldiers from the concentration camps.
-After the war, the Japanese community shifted their opinion in favor of the brave soldiers of the 100th Infantry Battalion and the 442nd Regimental Combat Team, in effect endorsing the position of the JACL - the organization which pushed for the drafting of the incarcerated Nisei.
+After the war, the Japanese community shifted their opinion in favor of the soldiers of the 100th Infantry Battalion and the 442nd Regimental Combat Team, in effect endorsing the position of the JACL – the organization which pushed for the drafting of the incarcerated Nisei.

-Consequently, James Omura was exiled after the war by the Japanese community, until the 1980s, for having authored anti-JACL articles during the war.
-Some may argue that James Omura is still in exile to this day for his marked absence from any exhibit (permanent or temporary) in the Japanese American National Museum in Los Angeles, California.
+Consequently, Omura was exiled after the war by the Japanese community, until the 1980s, for having authored anti-JACL articles during the war.

 Awards

-In 1989 James Omura was awarded the Lifetime Achievement Award from the Asian American Journalists Association.

-In 1994, James Omura received the Fighting Spirit Award from the Nikkei for Civil Rights and Redress (NCRR) (formerly, National Coalition for Redress/Reparations).
+In 1989, Omura was awarded the Lifetime Achievement Award from the Asian American Journalists Association.
+In 1994, Omura received the Fighting Spirit Award from the Nikkei for Civil Rights and Redress (NCRR) (formerly, National Coalition for Redress/Reparations).